-Your fuel tank may be equipped with a removable fuel filter screen (see diagram for location) which should both be checked if you are experiencing problems.
+Your fuel tank is equipped with an antisiphon valve and a removable fuel filter screen (see diagram for location) which should both be checked if you are experiencing problems.

 The Manual shut off valve should be closed when servicing the fuel system to avoid any spillage of fuel into the bilge.